Release Notes for Cisco IE3500 Series Switches, Release 26.1.x

 Supported hardware

-This section lists the hardware support information.
+This section lists supported hardware information.

 Table 4.
 Supported IE3500 SKUs